dekarrin/mahou-no-shison/README.md

 A visual novel about love, evil, and Magical Girls.

-Written in the [scrappy](github.com/dekarrin/scrappy) manuscript language.
+Written in the [FairyScript](github.com/dekarrin/fairyscript) manuscript language.

 ## Installation/Build
-To build, make sure scrappy is installed by cloning it or grabbing a release and running `python setup.py install`.
+To build, make sure fairyc is installed by cloning it or running `pip install fairyscript`.
 Then, go to the root of this repo, and do `make`.

 -----
 This repository is the storage place for notes and script for a visual novel in-progress.
 As such,